AI Expert Newsletter

 (I followed the instructions, still didn't work)

-D: I've been pretty frustrated, if we can't get it going I'd like
+D: I've been pretty frustrated, if we can't get it going I'd like to know

 how to get a refund.